How Canadian retailers guide customers to the right kind of cannabis

 Many stores also toss in a few categories that suggest particular activities, like socializing, creating, or lovemaking.

 Regardless of where they start in their classification model, retailers usually end up employing a somewhat hybridized approach.
-Nova Cannabis, for instance, starts with plant type, then includes secondary information on desired effects, while Hobo starts with desired effects, then includes a sativa/indica/hybrid breakdown as secondary information.
+Nova Cannabis, for instance, starts with plant type, then includes secondary information on desired effects, while Hobo starts with desired effects, then includes a sativa/strains/hybrid breakdown as secondary information.

 Why Do Stores Classify Their Products This Way?